TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/PageTsconfig/Rte.rst

 The order in which the configuration for the RTE is loaded is (the first one which is set will be used, see :ref:`example <pageTsRteOverridePreset>` below):

-1. preset defined for a specific field via PageTS
+1. preset defined for a specific field via page TSconfig
 2. :ref:`richtextConfiguration <t3tca:columns-text-properties-richtextConfiguration>`
    defined for a specific field via TCA
 3. general preset defined via PageTS (:typoscript:`RTE.default.preset`)